I will be to you a Father. You will be to me sons and daughters,’ says the Lord Almighty.” 2 Corinthians 6:18

 God sits on his holy throne.

-9 The princes of the peoples are gathered together,
+9 The leaders of the peoples are gathered together,

 the people of the God of Abraham.

-For the leaders of the earth belong to God.
+For the shields of the earth belong to God.

 He is greatly exalted!